« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 There is no a single hazard or obstacle to a Mars mission that isn’t at least partially mitigated by having a lot more mass capability, ie a big and cheap reusable rocket (capable of landing on Mars and aerobraking).

-• PaulHoule a day ago
+• PaulHoule 5 months ago

 Well there is the "one-way trip" version which takes out some risk but trades the risk of losing 4 astronauts for the risk of losing 400 or more.